Lisa Swales joined Pryers Solicitors as a partner, in October 2019.

 Areas of Specialism

-Lisa undertakes a wide variety of clinical negligence matters and has significant experience in dealing with birth injuries having recently settled for a child who suffers from cerebral palsy for in excess of 15 million pounds.
-She also has a particular interest in cases involving shoulder dystocia which lead to a diagnosis of Erbs Palsy and attempts to support those affected by Erbs Palsy by raising money for their charity.
+Lisa has experience working on wide variety of medical negligence claims and has significant experience handling birth injury claims.
+She recently settled a claim for a child who suffers from cerebral palsy for in excess of 15 million pounds.
+She also has a particular interest in cases involving shoulder dystocia which lead to a diagnosis of Erbs Palsy and attempts to support those affected by Erbs Palsy by raising money for charity.

-Lisa also has a wide range of experience in general clinical negligence matters including hip dysplacia, neonatal death, wrongful birth, amputation and claims for misdiagnosis.
+Lisa has a wide range of experience in general clinical negligence claims too, including:

 CF v Wrightington Wigan and Leigh NHS Trust

-A case on behalf of a child claimant who suffered severe brain injury resulting in quadriplegic cerebral palsy as a result of the substandard management of his mother’s labour in which the Claimant was awarded a global settlement in excess of 15 million pounds made up of a lump sum and an annual payment.
+Lisa represented a child who suffered a severe brain injury, resulting in quadriplegic cerebral palsy, caused by the substandard management of his mother’s labour.
+She secured a settlement in excess of 15 million pounds, made up of a lump sum and an annual payment.